 About the Printmaking Concentration in Studio Art

-The Printmaking program supports students in developing a personal vision and studio practice informed by a rich tradition and ever-expanding approaches to image-making.
-In our carefully maintained printmaking studios, students explore intaglio, relief, lithography, screen printing, monotype, artist’s bookmaking, and interdisciplinary processes integrating both handmade and photo/digital matrixes.
+The Printmaking concentration supports students in developing a personal vision and studio practice informed by a rich tradition and ever-expanding approaches to image-making.
+In our carefully maintained printmaking studios, students explore intaglio, relief, lithography, screen printing, monotype, artist’s bookmaking, and interdisciplinary processes integrating handmade and photo/digital matrixes.

 Our Printmaking faculty are nationally and internationally recognized professional artists who train students with technical skills, instill a sense of conceptual rigor, promote creative research and mentor students for professional development opportunities.
-Our program collaborates with print businesses in the region to offer students industry experience and develop professional networks.
+We collaborate with local print businesses through the Printmaking concentration to offer students industry experience and develop professional networks.
 The Printmaking Association of North Texas Students, PANTS, organizes exhibitions, community events, field trips, fundraisers, awards, visiting artist events and portfolio exchanges.

 B.F.A. in Studio Art with a concentration in Printmaking

 As you graduate, you will have been empowered to develop a personal voice, professional and creative practice, self-discipline, and cultural awareness.
 Students pursuing the B.F.A. complete a final portfolio of original, cohesive work.

 M.F.A. in Studio Art with a concentration in Printmaking

 The M.F.A. program integrates creative research, contemporary theory, and practice culminating in a project in lieu-of-thesis exhibition.
 Please visit the Studio Art M.F.A. web page for more information.